andreivisan/xslim.github.io/_posts/2014-03-26-ios-and-javascript-first-try.md

 ---
-layout: post
-published: true
 title: iOS and JavaScript First try
-comments: true
-description: null
 tags:
   - iOS
   - "obc-c"
   - javascript
 ---

 As you might know since iOS 7, Apple included `JavaScriptCore` framework, that gives ability to _almost_ write apps in Java Script.
 So I did a small trial and it seems to work.

 We'll use `XCTest` for a playground.